IBM-Cloud/docs/develop/deploy_button.md

 <li> Copy and modify one of the following snippet templates and include a public Git repository.
 <p></p>
 <p>
-<strong>Tip</strong>: If you want to specify the build input for a DevOps Services project, add a branch parameter to the Git URL.
-When you add a branch parameter, the original public Git repository, including all of its branches, is cloned into a new, private DevOps Services project with a new Git repository.
-The specified Git branch is set as the input for the build job.
-If you don't specify a branch, the input for the build job is set to the master branch by default.
+<strong>Tip</strong>: You can specify which branch to use by adding a branch parameter to the Git URL.
+If you don't specify a branch, the the master branch is used by default.
 </p>
 <ul>
 <li>HTML: